top of page

 OUR MISSION

-In 1964, the managers of the national parks and forests in the GYE reportedly first signed a Memorandum of Understanding to form the Greater Yellowstone Coordinating Committee (GYCC) to seek solutions to common issues.
-One of the nation’s earliest land-management partnerships, the GYCC now includes managers from National Parks, National Forests, National Wildlife Refuges, the Bureau of Land Management, and the wildlife departments of Idaho, Montana, and Wyoming.
-The 2023 Charter
+In 1964, the managers of the national parks and forests in the GYE signed a Memorandum of Understanding to form the Greater Yellowstone Coordinating Committee (GYCC) to seek solutions to common issues.
+One of the nation’s earliest land-management partnerships, the GYCC now includes managers from national parks, national forests, national wildlife refuges, the Bureau of Land Management, and the wildlife departments of Idaho, Montana, and Wyoming.
+The 2023

 documents the desire of all parties to pursue voluntary opportunities to cooperate at the landscape scale.